adoriasoft/polkadot_cosmos_integration/token/README.md

 go run .
 ```

 ATTENTION!!!!
-SAVE THE PRIVATE KEY THAT WILL BE PRINTED, IF NOT WE NOT ABLE TO RESTORE IT
+SAVE THE PRIVATE KEY THAT WILL BE PRINTED, IT CAN`T BE RECOVERED

 ## Tokens sending

-To generate transactions for the tokens sending open src/generate_tx/generate_tx.go comment line with the token.GenerateKeyPairForAccount,
+To generate transactions to send tokens from one account to another, open src/generate_tx/generate_tx.go, comment line with the token.GenerateKeyPairForAccount, specify parameters
+FROM - sender`s name,
+TO - receiver's name,
+AMOUNT - number of tokens,
+PRIVATE_KEY - sender's private key,
+NONCE - the number of transaction sent by the sender
-specify the account name FROM, TO, AMOUNT, PRIVATE_KEY, NONCE for the token.GenerateTransactionMessage function, this function will print the transaction that you have to broadcast to the substrate network, that we will look later.
+for the token.GenerateTransactionMessage function.
+This function will print the message for transaction that should be broadcast to the substrate network, that we will look later.

-Here is the code that you should have to execute
+The code will look like

 ```
 package main